FPEP is housed in the College of Arts and Humanities at the University of Central Florida in Orlando, Florida.

 Aiya Messina headshot

-Aiya Messina is Program Coordinator for FPEP and a Criminal Justice major with plans for a dual major in Public Administration and Nonprofit Management after graduation.
-She is a passionate advocate for prison reform, working closely with the Students for Education in Prison club on campus to educate university students on the prison industrial complex and mass incarceration in Florida.
+Aiya Messina is the Student Program Coordinator for FPEP.
+She is a senior, currently earning her Criminal Justice B.A. and applying for a dual M.P.A. in Public Administration and Nonprofit Management after graduation.
+She is a passionate advocate for prison reform, working as the Editor in Chief of the FPEP Post to educate the public about mass incarceration in America.

 Former Leadership Board Members